wellmadehq/writing/Leads.md

 # Thrust right into the narrative (dialogue)

 > “My Jeremy is coming to visit this weekend,” Maddy whispered to me one night while we were out for a friend’s birthday.

+## Thrust into narrative, transition

+> “Well, you’re just special.
+You’re American,” remarked my colleague, smirking from across the coffee table.
+My other Finnish coworkers, from the school in Helsinki where I teach, nodded in agreement.
+They had just finished critiquing one of my habits, and they could see that I was on the defensive.
+> I threw my hands up and snapped, “You’re accusing me of being too friendly?
+Is that really such a bad thing?”
+> “Well, when I greet a colleague, I keep track,” she retorted, “so I don’t greet them again during the day!”
+Another chimed in, “That’s the same for me, too!”
+> Unbelievable, I thought.
+According to them, I’m too generous with my hellos.
+> When I told them I would do my best to greet them just once every day, they told me not to change my ways.
+They said they understood me.
+But the thing is, now that I’ve viewed myself from their perspective, I’m not sure I want to remain the same.
+Change isn’t a bad thing.
+And since moving to Finland two years ago, I’ve kicked a few bad American habits.

 # One side, the other side